dotnet/docs/docs/core/introduction.md

 ### AOT compiler

-The default experience for most .NET workloads is the JIT-compiler, but .NET offers two forms of ahead-of-time (AOT) compilation:
+The default experience for most .NET workloads is the JIT compiler, but .NET offers two forms of ahead-of-time (AOT) compilation:

 * Some scenarios require 100% AOT compilation.
 An example is [iOS](/xamarin/ios/).
 * In other scenarios, most of an app's code is AOT-compiled but some is JIT-compiled.
 Some code patterns aren't friendly to AOT (like generics).
 An example of this form of AOT compilation is the [ready-to-run](whats-new/dotnet-core-3-0.md#readytorun-images) publish option.
 This form of AOT offers the benefits of AOT without its drawbacks.